 Ever have a log that wouldn't fit in the fireplace?
-Cutting your logs the right length can be important.
+If so, you know that cutting logs the right length is important.

-The Mingo log marker makes measuring quick, easy, and accurate.
+The Mingo Firewood Marker makes measuring quick, easy, and accurate.

 A can of upside-down (inverted) surveyor’s paint (not included) fits into the chamber, and then you just wheel the Mingo down the log.